rafanoli/ng-google-analytics/README.md

 After installation complete, in **app.module.ts** import the NgGoogleAnalytics.

-If you want Google Analytics starting tracking you application, just copy and paste the Google Analytics ID provided.
+If you want Google Analytics starting tracking your application, just copy and paste the Google Analytics ID provided.

 ```js
 import { BrowserModule } from '@angular/platform-browser';